Introduction and Overview

 Elective rotations and research time are available.
 Each fellow has one half-day outpatient clinic per week.

 Cardiac Catheterization Laboratory

-Our fellows become clinically competent in the performance of all forms of diagnostic cardiac catheterization.
+Our fellows become clinically competent in the performance and interpretation of all forms of diagnostic cardiac catheterization.
 They acquire experience in performing temporary pacing, permanent pacemaker implantation, AICDs, intra-aortic balloon pump insertion, pericardiocentesis, cardiac conduction studies and programmed electrical stimulation.